Heptagon-Solutions/New-KMNR-Website/README.md

 ### MySQL Database

-Your database username and password are _secrets_ that will be stored in a `.env` file.
-In the backend directory, create a copy of `example.env` and rename it `.env`.
-Fill in your chosen username and password as indicated in the file.
+You will need to install MySQL on your device to use the database.
+Read [`backend/Installing_MySQL.md`](backend/Installing_MySQL.md) for instructions.

-More Coming soon...
+The backend will access the database through the `root` account you setup during MySQL Server configuration.
+To use this account, the backend has to know the password.
+In the backend directory, create a copy of [`example.env`](backend/example.env) and rename it to `.env`.
+Fill in your password as indicated in the file.